Prathamesh-chougale-17/yolov9-traffic-optimization/README.md

 ```bash
 conda install -c conda-forge ultralytics
 ```
-7. Set the Kernel of traffic_optimisation.ipynb to yolov9
+7. Set the Kernel of traffic_detection.ipynb to yolov9
 8. You are all set to run the project.

 ## Contributor